Staff

 Executive Director

 Lori Schubert is the executive director of the Quebec Writers’ Federation, where she has worked since 2003.
 From 1998 to 2017 she was also a member and general manager of VivaVoce, a professional chamber choir.
-Prior to her work in arts management, Lori was a singer and corporate communications trainer in the New York metropolitan area, then taught written and oral communication at McGill and Concordia Universities.
-She was instrumental in the founding of the English-language Arts Network of Quebec, and is currently serving on its board for the second time.
-Lori also serves in an advisory capacity for YES Montreal, the Blue Metropolis Foundation and the Atwater Writers’ Exhibit, and is a co-leader for the Working Group on Arts, Culture, Heritage organized by the Montreal office of the Department of Canadian Heritage.
+Prior to her work in arts management, Lori was a singer and corporate communications trainer in the New York metropolitan area.
+She has taught written and oral communication at Columbia, McGill and Concordia Universities.
+She was instrumental in the founding of Quebec’s English-language Arts Network (ELAN) and has served two terms on its board of directors.
+Through QWF, Lori co-founded the National Juries and Awards Working Group in 2021.
+She has also served in an advisory capacity for YES Montreal, the Blue Metropolis Foundation and the Atwater Writers’ Exhibit, and is currently chairing the Education and Skills Development Table for the Working Group on Arts, Culture, Heritage organized by the Montreal office of the Department of Canadian Heritage in partnership with ELAN and the Quebec Anglophone Heritage Network (QAHN).

 John Wickham